+Additional non-security updates are being made available for Windows 8 (pre-update), Windows 7, and Windows Vista.
 Also, as usual, Microsoft is pushing this month's update to the Windows Malicious Software Removal Tool.

 Patch Tuesday Problems

-This blog post has become Grand Central Station for Patch Tuesday problems each month.
 While updates from Microsoft rarely result in widespread problems with Windows itself, they do frequently cause specific issues with software or drivers provided by other companies.

-Please see How To Prevent Windows Updates From Crashing Your PC for a number of preventative measures you should take before applying these updates, including disabling fully automatic updates.
+If you haven't yet installed these patches, please see How To Prevent Windows Updates From Crashing Your PC for a number of preventative measures you should take before applying these updates, including disabling fully automatic updates.